khirayama/sandbox/ssr-sample/README.md

 - [x] Use http.createServer
 - [ ] Watch React.lazy on server side and loadable/component support typescript.

+## Rules

+- presentations
+  - Use routes from `presentations/templates`
+    - It is for smooth transition.
+If you use templates in pages or other layers, you will get blink with dynamic import.
+    - templates is like `AppShell`.
+  - Use head from `presentations/pages`
+  - Not use pages from `containers` and use pages from `routes`

 ## Refs

 - React-Router